Stock events for Caribou Biosciences, Inc. (CRBU)

 CRBU’s Geographic footprint

-Caribou Biosciences, Inc. is headquartered in Berkeley, California, and operates geographically in the United States and the rest of the world, with the United States generating the most revenue.
+Caribou Biosciences, Inc. is headquartered in Berkeley, California, United States.
+The company's business segment for developing allogeneic CAR-T and CAR-NK cell therapies operates in the United States and the Rest of the World, with the United States deriving maximum revenue.

 CRBU Corporate Image Assessment